Sterling extends losses as Brexit impasse prevails

 Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv

-LONDON, Sept 26 (Reuters) - Sterling fell on Thursday for a second straight day to near 10-day lows, as investors waited for parliament's next step to break the Brexit impasse and opposition leaders gathered to discuss tactics.
+LONDON, Sept 26 (Reuters) - Sterling fell further on Thursday, touching a two-week low as investors waited for parliament's next step to break the Brexit impasse and as opposition leaders gathered to discuss tactics.

 "We don't know where things will go with Brexit.
 That's being manifested in sterling more than any other asset," said Fahad Kamal, chief market strategist at Kleinwort Hambros.